polterguy/phosphorusfive-dox/chapter-15.md

 Another beautiful concept, hopefully intuitively understood from our above example, is the fact that inevitably, as your solutions becomes more and more popular - Other app developers will realise they can consume your components, to add value to their own apps.
 At which point you are no longer an *"app developer"*, but in fact a *"platform vendor"*, allowing you to have others build value on top of your solutions.

 Being a platform vendor is almost one of the inevitable consequences of using P5, because no app can be perceived as being isolated from any other app, running on the same system.
-The reasons for this, is because while in other programming languages, creating reusable software, is a tedious and difficult task - In P5, it is almost implicitly given, that whatever you create, becomes reusable.
+The reasons for this, is because while in other programming languages, creating reusable software, is a tedious and difficult task - In P5, it is almost implicitly given, that whatever you create becomes reusable.
 This is due to that all lambda objects are created as equals.
 The Liskov Substitution Principle, has effectively been rendered *obsolete*.
 In P5, almost everything you can in theory create, is in practice reusable.

 Imagine if every single time you created a project, you could reuse all of its code, in all of your future projects.
 What would this do to your productivity?
 Would this give you a competetive edge?